alexs2112/University-Notes/2023-Winter/ARKY205/26 - Origins of Complexity.md

 ### Ladders of Political Complexity
  - Attempted to place state societies in systems of growing evolutionary complexity.
 Find models of commonalities in how political complexity develops
  - Morton Fried (1967): Four types of societies:
-	 - Egalitarian: Differences between members based n skill at subsistence activities, age, gender.
+	 - Egalitarian: Differences between members based on skill at subsistence activities, age, gender.
 		 - Production is household level, exchange based on reciprocity
 	 - Ranked: Fewer positions of prestige, status in birth order rather than ability
 		 - No hierarchy, no real political power or exploitation.
 Leaders collect and redistribute, not expropriate and consume
 	 - Stratified: All people don't have access to key resources, access linked with prestige
-		 - Growth of explotation, organization based on communities vs houses/kin groups
+		 - Growth of exploitation, organization based on communities vs houses/kin groups
 	 - State: Power is based on supra-kin basis, task of using power to maintain hierarchy through borders, legal systems, police, taxation, conscription
  - Fried saw the evolution of political complexity as a gradual process.
 Units of organization shifted from kin groups to supra-king communities
  - Elman Service (1971) made similar scheme shortly after.
 (Bands, Tribes, Chiefdoms, States)